 Protesters block coach in bid to stop migrants being moved to Bibby Stockholm

-Protesters blocking a coach set to take asylum seekers to the Bibby Stockholm have been warned by police they face arrest.
+Police made several arrests after protesters blocked a coach set to take asylum seekers to the Bibby Stockholm barge.

-A large group of people, many with their faces covered, surrounded the dark-coloured coach near the Best Western Hotel in Peckham, south London, on Thursday morning.
+Witnesses told the PA news agency they saw at least 10 people detained by officers outside the Best Western Hotel in Peckham, south-east London, on Thursday.

-Several people could be seen sitting down in front of the vehicle as police tried to negotiate with them to move.
+Police said they were called at around 8.40am to reports of people obstructing a coach, which was parked outside the hotel.

+One protester, who gave his name as Kojo Kyerewaa and covered his face with a black balaclava, told PA the Government’s migration policy was “desperate” and “probably unlawful”, adding that asylum seekers had come to the UK “seeking safety” and were being used as “scapegoats”.

+People joined the protest to “support our friends”, “because they care about their friends who are being relocated against their will to the rancid barge that is the Bibby Stockholm”, he said.

-Welfare group SOAS Detainee Support posted on X calling for more people to help them stop the coach leaving but said the protesters were “determined” it would not.
+In social media posts, welfare group SOAS Detainee Support called for more people to help stop the coach leaving and said protesters were “determined” it would not.
+They believe it was set to take asylum seekers to the floating accommodation in Portland, Dorset.

 “We’ve also learned the coach is meant to be taking people from three other hotels en route.